 Basically, if the education is necessary to maintain the status quo, it may be deductible, but if you are learning a new trade (programming) or otherwise advancing your current position, it may not be deductible.

 To provide a couple of examples:

-The above examples illustrate the common theme surrounding the government's position on the subject.
-If you're learning in order to maintain your current vocation and prevent outdated skills, your tuition is likely tax deductible, whether or not your employer required the training.
-If you're learning something completely new, like a lawyer switching gears towards software engineering (we see this fairly often), tuition is likely not deductible.
+The government's position on the subject essentially boils down to this: If you're learning in order to maintain your current vocation and prevent your skills from becoming outdated, your tuition is likely tax deductible, no matter whether or not your employer required the training.
+If you're learning something completely new, like a lawyer switching gears towards software engineering—something we see fairly often—tuition is likely not deductible.